-DNA Ltd's Board of Directors had the following members 1 January to 20 March 2014: Jarmo Leino (Chairman), Juha Ala-Mursula, Hannu Isotalo, Jukka Ottela, Tuija Soanjärvi and Anssi Soila.
-The AGM elected three new members to DNA's Board of Directors on 20 March 2014: Tero Ojanperä, Kirsi Sormunen and Anu Nissinen.
-Re-elected members of the Board include Jarmo Leino, Jukka Ottela and Anssi Soila.
+DNA Ltd's Board of Directors had the following members 1 January to 26 March 2015: Jarmo Leino (Chairman), Kirsi Sormunen, Anu Nissinen, Jukka Ottela, Tero Ojanperä and Anssi Soila.

+Number of Board members was confirmed to be six by the AGM of 26 March 2015.
+For the period until the next AGM, re-elected members of the Board include Jarmo Leino (Chairman), Kirsi Sormunen, Anu Nissinen Jukka Ottela and Tero Ojanperä while Margus Schults was elected as a new member.

-At the constitutive meeting of the Board of Directors held subsequent to the AGM, Jarmo Leino was re-elected Chairman.
-The Board elected Kirsi Sormunen as the chair and Anu Nissinen and Jukka Ottela as members of the Audit Committee.
+At the constitutive meeting of the Board of Directors held subsequent to the AGM:

+- Jarmo Leino was re-elected Chairman of the Board; - Kirsi Sormunen was re-elected as the chair and Anu Nissinen and Jukka Ottela as members of the Audit Committee; - Jarmo Leino was re-elected as chair and Kirsi Sormunen, Anu Nissinen and Jukka Ottela as members of the Remuneration Committee.